-Can you find the sugars on this label?
+Can you find the sugars on this ingredients list?

-An example of this is the following ingredient list, taken from the side of a Kellogg’s Sustain cereal box.
-Not only is there ‘sugar’ in the list below, but also ‘invert syrup’ and ‘barley malt extract’, both of which are hidden sugars that we need to be mindful of.
+Take a look at the following ingredient list, taken from the side of a Kellogg’s Sustain cereal box.
+Not only is there ‘sugar’ in the list below, but there are also things called ‘invert syrup’ and ‘barley malt extract’, both of which are…. sugar!

-How to read the nutrition panel and check if sugar is hiding in your cereal
+How to read the nutrition panel to know if sugar is hiding in your cereal

 - Look at the cereal’s nutrition panel

 - Look across at the amount of sugar per 100g

 - The number you’ll see tells you what percentage of the cereal is pure sugar.

 Take a look at the nutritional panel below from Kellogg’s Sustain.
 What is the sugar content of this cereal?
 Try to find it yourself, and I’ll give you the answer below.

 How much sugar is in Kellogg’s Sustain?

 This means you’re eating nearly 20% sugar in every bowl of Sustain cereal – and that’s before we count the natural sugars contained in the milk you’ll pour over it!